MP3 Audio Clip ( 10 min 42 sec )

 120:40:56 Young: Okay, the Nav breaker is going in, and we are reading - in the Sun shadow - we are reading 1 degree south.
 Pitch is zero.
 And roll is half a degree right.

-[As shown in Figure 1-27 from the LRV Operations Handbook, the Sun Shadow Device consists of a gnomon mounted on a folding arm and a scale mounted on the console face.
+[As shown in Figure 1-27 from the LRV Operations Handbook, the Sun Shadow Device consists of a gnomon mounted on a folding arm and a scale mounted on the console face (6 Mb).
 With the arm deployed and the Rover pointed more or less down-Sun, the Sun Shadow device and the known position of the Sun in the local sky allows a precise determination of the Rover heading.
+Don McMillan has provided an animation (2 Mb) of the Sun Shadow device being put in position to provide a reading.
 John had purposefully parked on a down-Sun heading when he first parked at the MESA at 119:40:12, hence the near-zero reading.
 The pitch/roll indicator is mounted on the left side of the console.
 Looking at left-bottom drawing in Figure 1-26 from the LRV Operations Handbook, the pitch indicator is hidden on the instrument face nearest the heading indicator and, in the right-bottom drawing, the roll indicator is hidden on the face farthest from the heading indicator.
 John reads pitch first and then rotates the instrument around an up-down axis to bring the roll indicator into view.]120:41:23 England: Okay, we copy that.
 We'll give you a torquing angle in a minute.

 [Experts in Houston will now use the Sun shadow, pitch, and roll readings to do a quick calculation of the true Rover heading and John will change - "torque" - the heading indicator until it shows the proper reading.]120:41:27 England: And would you confirm the SEQ Bay doors are shut?